What Is Moonlighting?

 Those in primary care or internal medicine who can do hospitalist work, emergency medicine, urgent care, and even fill in on the weekends in primary care potentially have more opportunities than those in surgical specialties.

 Dermatology and pathology may have few jobs or moonlighting opportunities during training, but it also depends on your geographic location.
 If you’re in residency or fellowship, you certainly aren’t going to travel and do locum work.
 You’re going to need to do things locally.
 So, some people train in rural facilities where they don’t have those opportunities.
-They may have to drive a little bit to find a potential moonlight opening, but it will be up to you to determine how far is too far and then whether opportunities exist in the community that you’re in.
+They may have to drive a little bit to find a potential moonlight opening, but it will be up to you to determine how far is too far and whether opportunities exist in the community that you’re in.

 Identify Moonlighting Opportunities Through Direct Contact